-The details for this type of output include the relay on/off state, HOA mode Interlock or delay status, current cycle on time, the total accumulated on-time since the last reset, alarms related to this output, relay type, and the current control mode setting.
+The details for this type of output include the relay on/off state, HOA mode Interlock or delay status, current cycle on time, time on over the past 24 hours, the total accumulated on-time since the last reset, alarms related to this output, relay type, and the current control mode setting.

-Touch the Settings icon to view or change the settings related to the relay.
+Touch the Edit icon to view or change the settings related to the relay.

 On Switch Select the digital input or output that will trigger the relay to activate.
 Activate On Select the state of the digital input or output that will trigger the relay to activate.
 On Delay Time Enter the delay time for relay activation in hours:minutes:seconds.
 Set the time to 00:00:00 to immediately activate the relay.
 Off Switch Select the digital input or output that will trigger the relay to de-activate.
 Activate Off Select the state of the digital input or output that will trigger the relay to deactivate.
 Off Delay Time Enter the delay time for relay deactivation in hours:minutes:seconds.
 Set the time to 00:00:00 to immediately deactivate the relay.
+Daily Max Time Enter the maximum amount of accumulated on-time, in Hand or Auto modes, that the relay can have between midnight and midnight the next day.
+If the time is exceeded, the relay will deactivate, and a Daily Max Timeout alarm will be triggered.
+The alarm will clear, and relay allowed to reactivate at midnight the next day.
+If the relay was in Hand mode when the alarm was triggered, it will revert to whichever HOA state it was in prior to being set to Hand.
+To override the Daily Max Limit for the rest of the day, press Reset Output Timeout.